Here you will find the texts for various liturgical services. This page will be updated frequently.

 Proto-martyr Thekla, equal-to-the-Apostles, Venerable Silouan of Athos

 Matins & Divine Liturgy

-By the intercessions of the 318 God-bearing Fathers, O Christ God, have mercy on us.
+By the intercessions of Thy saints, O Christ God, have mercy upon us.
 Amen.